-Secondary Treatment Systems
+6.4 Secondary Treatment Systems

-Secondary treatment refers to a higher level of treatment compared to primary treatment systems - particularly in regard to the reduction of nutrient levels and pathogens.
+Secondary treatment, including advanced secondary treatment, refers to a higher level of treatment compared to primary treatment systems - particularly in regard to the reduction of nutrient levels and pathogens.
 Secondary treatment often uses some form of aeration, settlement and clarification.
 The most common form of secondary OSSM treatment systems are aerated wastewater treatment systems but secondary treatment systems can comprise a septic tank with an additional downstream treatment unit such as a reed bed.